FOR FREE PEOPLE

 ‘Refusing to participate on a panel with a Zionist is a bare-assed excuse for antisemitism.’
 For state funded-colleges, it also might be illegal.

-For the last seven years, the New York State Writers Institute has held an annual book festival at the University of Albany.
+For the last seven years, the New York State Writers Institute has held an annual book festival at the University at Albany.
 It’s where notable authors come together and discuss big ideas like climate change, feminism, and immigration.
 But this year, the festival, which was held on Saturday, was disrupted because two authors refused to discuss their books with the panel’s moderator.
 Why?
 Because she is a “Zionist.”

 The Zionist in question was Elisa Albert, a 46-year-old progressive feminist author whose novels—she’s written three of them—are dark comedies about subjects like modern motherhood and fame.
 She had agreed to moderate the panel months earlier, and she was looking forward to it.
 “I was going to be like a game-show host,” she told me in a phone interview.
 “Congenial and respectful.
 Have some fun in the process.”

-But on Thursday afternoon, just as she was preparing to read the books by her fellow panelists, she received an email out of the blue from Mark Koplik, the associate director of the Writers Institute.
+But on Thursday afternoon, just as she was preparing to read the books by her fellow panelists, she received an email out of the blue from Mark Koplik, the assistant director of the Writers Institute.
 “Basically, not to sugar coat this, Aisha Gawad and Lisa Ko don’t want to be on a panel with a ‘Zionist,’ ” he wrote in an email shared with The Free Press.
 “We’re taken by surprise, and somewhat nonplussed, and want to talk this out.”

 Albert was stunned.
 Though she described herself to me as “a proud Jew” who has been fiercely outspoken since October 7, there had been no hint of trouble in the months leading up to the festival.
 And the panel’s topic—“Girls Coming of Age”—seemed utterly benign.